 This image is an example of a GSA Letter of Supply / Letter of Commitment

 Also, GSA solicitations tend to suggest that a GSA LOS is mandatory.
 Take for example GSA IT Schedule 70.
 In the solicitation's general proposal instructions, it states that GSA may reject offers that do not include a letter of supply if the firm is not the manufacturer.

 But GSA's actual policy is quite the opposite.
-A contracting Officer is required only to determine if your firm has a sufficient source of supply.
-GSA's policy is that a LOS is not needed so long as other evidence is submitted that substantiates the vendor has a acceptable source of supply.
+A Contracting Officer is required only to determine if your firm has a sufficient source of supply.
+GSA's policy is that a LOS is not needed so long as other evidence is submitted that substantiates the vendor has an acceptable source of supply.